localhost

 It's recommended to define a new plugin instance instead of using a function callback.

 Functional callback allows us to access the existing property of the main instance.
-For example, checking if specific routes or stores existed.
+For example, checking if specific routes or stores existed but harder to handle encapsulation and scope correctly.

 To define a functional callback, create a function that accepts Elysia as a parameter.